 mysql_no_loginauthentication plugin.
 In this case, the account cannot be used for direct logins under any circumstances.
 This assumes that the plugin is installed.
 For instructions, see Section 6.1.10, “No-Login Pluggable Authentication”.

 ACCOUNT LOCKoption when you create the account.
 See CREATE USER Statement.
 With this method, also include a password so that if the account is unlocked later, it cannot be accessed with no password.
 (If the

-validate_passwordplugin is enabled, it will not permit creating an account without a password, even if the account is locked.
+validate_passwordplugin is enabled, it does not permit creating an account without a password, even if the account is locked.
 See Section 6.3, “The Password Validation Plugin”.)

 Create the account with a password but do not tell anyone else the password.
 If you do not let anyone know the password for the account, clients cannot use it to connect directly to the MySQL server.